Two Turkish miners killed in gas poisoning

 Deadly accidents are common at Turkey’s poorly regulated mines.
 The country’s deadliest industrial disaster occurred in May 2014 in the western town of Soma, where most of the 301 miners who were killed died from carbon monoxide poisoning.

 The event sparked a national outcry over Turkey’s shoddy worker safety record.
-Hundreds of labourers die every year.
-(Reporting by Ayla Jean Yackley; Editing by Dominic Evans)
+Hundreds of laborers die every year.